rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Support for user namespaces within Linux Pods

 One of the oldest open KEPs as of writing is [KEP-127](https://kep.k8s.io/127), Pod security improvement by using Linux [User namespaces](/docs/concepts/workloads/pods/user-namespaces/) for Pods.
-This KEP was first opened in late 2016, and after multiple iterations, had its alpha release in v1.25, initial beta in v1.30 (where it was disabled by default), and is now part of v1.33, where the feature is available by default.
+This KEP was first opened in late 2016, and after multiple iterations, had its alpha release in v1.25, initial beta in v1.30 (where it was disabled by default), and has moved to on-by-default beta as part of v1.33.

 This support will not impact existing Pods unless you manually specify `pod.spec.hostUsers` to opt in.
 As highlighted in the [v1.30 sneak peek blog](/blog/2024/03/12/kubernetes-1-30-upcoming-changes/), this is an important milestone for mitigating vulnerabilities.